TVs are a popular appliance we all want to put in our homes. Initially, they were for just watching your favorite shows.

 Amps = 0.83

-This means that your TV would use 0.83 amps when connected to a 120-volt outlet.
+This means your TV would use 0.83 amps when connected to a 120-volt outlet.

-If you want to use a 240-volt outlet, you would need to divide the wattage by 240 instead of 120.
+If using a 240-volt outlet, divide the wattage by 240 instead of 120.
 So, in our example, the calculation would look like this:

 Amps = Watts / Volts